MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 Estimated Time: **60 minutes**

+### Preparation Steps

+1. Ensure that you have cloned the **20486D** directory from GitHub.
+It contains the code segments for this course's labs and demos. (**https://github.com/MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/tree/master/Allfiles**)

+2. Go to **Allfiles\Mod05\Labfiles\01_CitiesDetails_begin**, and then double-click **CitiesDetails.sln**.

 ## Exercise 1: Adding Views to an MVC Application

 #### Scenario

-In order to create the site, an index and a detail pages must be created.
+In order to create the site, index and detail pages must be created.
 The index page will show a list of cities, and the details page will show the details on each one of the cities.

 The main tasks for this exercise are as follows: